How to take brilliant beach photos: 16 easy tips

 Have fun

-Most importantly have fun.
+Most importantly, have fun.
 This goes back to my tip on smiling.
-If you aren’t a beach person then don’t go.
-If you are one swim, take a walk, listen to the waves, play beach volleyball, eat ice-cream have an enjoyable time.
-When you have fun with loved one’s it can lead to beautiful images taken candidly.
+If you aren’t a beach person, then don’t go.
+If you are one, swim, take a walk, listen to the waves, play beach volleyball, eat ice cream, and have an enjoyable time.
+When you have fun with loved ones, it can lead to beautiful images taken candidly.
 Taking solo beach photos can be great as well because you can linger and take your time when capturing a scene or a #beachselfie.

 My mom walking at Muizenberg beach